Hawaii’s TV and film await the start of production

 They are looking forward to August 1 when travelers who demonstrate they are COVID-19 negative may skip the 14-day quarantine, they said the change could increase a client’s interest to film in Hawaii.

-Currently, people who are working in a television or film project on Oahu may bypass the quarantine mandate without a test but can only travel from their hotel to work.
+Currently, people who are working in a television or film project on Oahu follow a modified quarantine, the process will test people before travel and several days after arrival.
+These employees are put into a quarantine bubble, they can travel between their workplace and place of stay.

 Galindez said the sets will look different.
 He expects there will be fewer people behind the scenes observing production, it is likely clients will oversee filming remotely.